lipe-dev/lipe-dev.github.io/src/routes/projects/details/@loadsmart-data-visualization/+page.md

 images: ['/images/projects/@loadsmart-data-visualization/img2.png', '/images/projects/@loadsmart-data-visualization/img1.png', /images/projects/@loadsmart-data-visualization/img3.png]
 ---

-# About the project
+# Crafting a Component Library for Data Visualization

+## Table of Contents

+## Introduction

-During my time at [LoadSmart](https://loadsmart.com) I was tasked with creating a library of React components for data visualization, that would be used across the company's products, specially in the new solution for small enterprises.
+In my tenure at LoadSmart, a unique project emerged - a React component library tailored for data visualization.
+This initiative aimed to empower the company's products, especially in the realm of small enterprises.
+Although the library's lifecycle was brief due to a pivot in the company's focus, the experience proved invaluable.

-The life of this library was short lived, as the company decided to pivot and focus on other things, but it was a great experience nonetheless.

-The library was built with React, Storybook, and Recharts, and it was published to a public NPM registry at [https://www.npmjs.com/package/@loadsmart/data-visualization](https://www.npmjs.com/package/@loadsmart/data-visualization).
-It still has a few downloads to this day!
+The Architecture

+The foundation of this library rested on the trifecta of React, Storybook, and Recharts.
+Published on the public NPM registry, its downloads still accumulate today.

-# Challenges
+## Navigating Challenges

-The library needed to follow a design specification that was provided by the design team, and it needed to be flexible enough to be used in multiple products, with different color schemes and data structures.
+The pivotal challenge lay in aligning the library with the design specifications provided by the design team.
+This necessitated flexibility for integration across multiple products with distinct color schemes and data structures.
+In response, I leveraged Recharts as the cornerstone due to its versatility and customization potential.

-With that in mind, I decided to use Recharts as the base for the library, as it is a very flexible library that allows for a lot of customization.

-In the end, we got a cool wrapper around Recharts that allowed us to create charts with a single line of code, and that could be easily customized with a theme object, and also allowed for custom components to be passed in, so we could add custom tooltips and other things.

-# Learnings

-This was a great opportunity to get more familiar with Recharts, and also to learn how to create a library of React components that can be easily consumed by other developers.

-The biggest takeaway for me was learning how to create a library of React components that can be highly customizable, while offering a decent base styling.

-This was also the first time I made heavy use of Storybook with Typescript, and it was a great experience.

-Finally, I also coded the entire CI/CD pipeline for the library, which published it automatically to NPM.

-# Final Thoughts

-I am not sure what the future holds for this library, but I am very proud of what we accomplished in such a short time.

-It is still open source, but it is not maintained anymore.
-You can check it out at [https://github.com/loadsmart/data-visualization-components](github.com/loadsmart/data-visualization-components).
-The storybook is also available at [https://loadsmart-data-insights-ui.netlify.app/] for now.
+Ultimately, the library provided a refined Recharts wrapper.
+This streamlined chart creation, often requiring a mere single line of code.
+Its adaptability shone through a theme object for customization, while embracing extensibility via the integration of custom components like tooltips.

+## Gaining Insights

+This undertaking served as a remarkable learning opportunity.
+It fortified my grasp on Recharts, enriching my skill set with the creation of a developer-consumable React component library.
+The foremost lesson was in crafting components that effortlessly balanced high customizability with foundational styling.

+Employing Storybook alongside Typescript was another first, which proved to be an enlightening journey.
+Moreover, I engineered the entire CI/CD pipeline, enabling seamless automatic publishing to NPM.

+## Reflections

+While the library's trajectory remains uncertain, its impact was substantial within its fleeting existence.
+I take immense pride in our achievements within a constrained timeline.

+While the library is now open source and unmaintained, you can explore its source code on GitHub.
+The Storybook preview is accessible at https://loadsmart-data-insights-ui.netlify.app/ for the time being.